andino-systems/Andino/Andino-X1/src/firmware/counting/README.md

 ## Changelog

-### Version 005
+### Version 007 (210107)

-* Added support for relay status display in the periodic update messages
+* Inputs that are used for temperature sensors will no longer be printed out in the periodic input messages when HARD 4 is selected.
+* Fixed issue where the Temperature sensors would not be displayed correctly immediately after startup
+* Temporarily disabled RESET command since a bug in the Arduino bootloader caused the board to enter a reboot loop.
+The command will be re-enabled in a future firmware version.

 ### Version 006

 * Added support for the DS18B20 temperature sensor on two busses
 * Fixed an issue which caused the controller not to come back online after performing the RESET command on certain hardware configurations

+### Version 005

+* Added support for relay status display in the periodic update messages

 ## Interface, Commands